Data Catalog¶

 Export catalog data¶

-Click Export to download an Excel report with profiling statistics, data types, value distributions, tag values, CDE status, and descriptions.
+- Excel — A full report with CDE/PII/XDE status, data types, profiling statistics, value distributions, descriptions, and tag values.
 You can scope the export to all columns, only the columns matching your current filters, or only selected columns (when multi-edit mode is active).

 Reference¶